T-Mobile Park: Major League Baseball

-On April 21, 2012, Chicago White Sox pitcher Philip Humber pitched the 21st perfect game in Major League Baseball history against the Mariners in his second start of the season.
-It was the 3rd perfect game in White Sox history joining Charlie Robertson in 1922 and Mark Buehrle in 2009.
+On April 21, 2012, Chicago White Sox pitcher Philip Humber pitched the 21st perfect game in Major League Baseball (MLB) history against the Mariners in his second start of the season.
+It was the third perfect game in White Sox history joining Charlie Robertson in 1922 and Mark Buehrle in 2009.

-Nearly 4 months later on August 15, 2012, Mariners pitcher Félix Hernández pitched the 23rd perfect game in Major League Baseball history and the first perfect game in Mariners history.
-This marked the second perfect game and third no-hitter at the park, all of which occurred in the 2012 season.
+Nearly 4 months later on August 15, Mariners pitcher Félix Hernández pitched the 23rd perfect game in MLB history and the first perfect game in Mariners history.
+This marked the second perfect game and third no-hitter at the park, all of which occurred in 2012.

-The stadium has hosted the Major League Baseball All-Star Game twice: in 2001 as Safeco Field and 2023 as T-Mobile Park.
+The stadium has hosted the MLB All-Star Game twice: in 2001 as Safeco Field and 2023 as T-Mobile Park.
 The 2001 edition was won by the American League—featuring eight players from the Mariners—in front of 47,364 spectators.
 The 2023 edition was won by the National League with 47,159 in attendance.
-The event used nearby Lumen Field for several events, including a fan festival and the MLB player draft.
+The 2023 event used nearby Lumen Field for several events, including a fan festival and the MLB player draft.

 Minor league baseball

 The stadium has been temporarily used by local minor league teams for playoff games when their normal venues were unavailable.
-The Tacoma Rainiers played their 2010 Pacific Coast League playoff semifinal games at then-Safeco Field while Cheney Stadium underwent off-season renovations.
+The Tacoma Rainiers played their 2010 Pacific Coast League playoff semifinal games at Safeco Field while Cheney Stadium underwent off-season renovations.
 The Rainiers won their series and advanced to the PCL Championship, which was played entirely on the road due to Safeco Field being unavailable.

 The Everett AquaSox of the Class A Northwest League played one game in the 2016 playoffs against the Spokane Indians at Safeco Field.
 The move was arranged after a rainstorm rendered the outfield at Everett Memorial Stadium unusable for several days.

 College baseball

-On May 4, 2007, an NCAA Pacific-10 Conference baseball attendance record was set when the Washington Huskies hosted defending National Champion Oregon State in front of 10,421 spectators.
+On May 4, 2007, a Pacific-10 Conference baseball attendance record was set when the Washington Huskies hosted the defending national champion Oregon State Beavers in front of 10,421 spectators.
 Washington won the game, 6–2.

 College football

-The stadium hosted the 2001 Seattle Bowl, the first edition of the short-lived Seattle Bowl college football game, on December 27, 2001.
+The stadium hosted the 2001 Seattle Bowl, the first edition of the short-lived Seattle Bowl college football bowl game, on December 27, 2001.
 Georgia Tech defeated 11th-ranked Stanford, 24–14, before 30,144 fans.